 Chris took me into the kitchen of the main house and poured some coffee.
 He then told me his story, the story of how this all came to be.
 And what a story it was.
 I could fill the pages of an entire book with these tales, but for this blog post I will focus on the discovery of his passion for plant medicine

 It started with a near death experience.
-Months in a coma, almost a year in a hospital.
-Trauma that ensued during recovery and throughout years of necessary but debilitating pharmaceutical drug use.
-When it came time to look for emotional and spiritual recovery he turned to medicinal plants.
-After finding personal success through the use of Ayahuasca in ceremony he felt a calling.
+Months in the hospital and a recovery that included the over-prescription of many pharmaceutical drugs which only worked to mask the trauma and pain.
+When it came time to look for emotional and spiritual recovery he turned to nature and plant medicine.
+After finding personal success through nature therapy and the use of Ayahuasca in ceremony he felt a calling.
 “I had an epiphany,” He told me as he redirected his gaze from his coffee to my eyes, “I needed to go to Brazil, I needed to see where this medicine came from”.

 “Thoughts become things.
 If you see it in your mind you will hold it in your hand.” -Bob Proctor

-As things often go once you put your energy into them, an opportunity to visit an indigenous tribe in the Amazon was soon presented to him.
+As things often go once you put your energy into them, an opportunity to visit a religious group that utilizes Ayhuasca in the Amazon was soon presented to him.
 Once in country, Chris described a 10 hour bus ride through the Amazon with views of cow fields, deforestation, and smoldering slash and burn.
-Once he arrived at his destination, tribesmen welcomed him to their village.
+He arrived at his destination and was welcomed by members of the religious group; not to a primitive village like one might imagine, but to a commecial hub of a city.
 The next day they took him on a journey through many miles of heartbreaking deforestation surrounding their home to find one large vine needed for the Ayahuasca.
 “They took everything, roots and all” he said, shaking his head.
 “No propagation; the vine was just gone from this place.”

 The harsh reality of the plant’s future use was clear to Chris at this point.
 Similar experiences throughout the years in different locations and with different people drove this point home.
 Though Ayahuasca is an incredible and powerful healing medicine, Ayahuasca ceremonies have become a fad in many ways and the process of creating Ayahuasca can be very unsustainable.